mwlon/pcodec/pco/README.md

 (as long as the overall chunk has >2k or so)
 * less bloat by omitting metadata that the wrapping format must retain

-## Important API Note
+## Important API Notes

-In some places, pco methods accept a destination (either W: Write or &mut [T: NumberLike]).
+* In some places, pco methods accept a destination (either W: Write or &mut [T: NumberLike]).
 If pco returns an error, the pco struct's state should be unaffected, but the destination may have been modified.
+* Pco will always try to process all numbers, and it will fail if insufficient bytes are available.
+For instance, during decompression pco will try to fill the entire `&mut [T]` passed in, returning an insufficient data error if the `&[u8]` passed in is not long enough.

 ## Advanced